 Also, reefer shipping in the U.S. is a seasonal business, meaning that demand for refrigerated shipments increase in the summer as temperatures rise.

 The increase in demand for reefer shipping is a big factor when considering the increase in costs.
-During the pandemic and even now, as people were on lock-down at home or saving money on their usual expenses, the e-commerce industry boomed.
+During the pandemic and even now, as consumers stayed home or saved money on their usual expenses, the e-commerce industry boomed—and you likely felt the impact on your shipping operations.

 In some cases, the demand increased too much for the supply.
-The result was not enough inventory, too few employees, and other disruptions in the supply chain.
+The result was not enough inventory, too few drivers, and other disruptions in the supply chain.

 Reefer freight rate inflation has increased in part due to dry freight BCOs for containers.
 In addition, supply chain disruptions related to reefer shipping containers further drive reefer freight shipping inflation rates.
 According to their data, rates increased by 32% in Q2 of 2021.